 - Good suggestion engine w/ diverse TLD options and domain extension selection

-- Knowledge base is put together pretty well and well organized
+- A knowledge base is put together pretty well and well organized

 - Others have had below-average customer support due to miscommunication (again, due to the nature of text-based support)